 When to come:

 Our practice periods are Wednesday evenings.
-Please use the contact page or email to let us know you plan to attend, and then arrive at 6:30 pm for a brief orientation and our weekly program. *You will need a key-code to access the building.
-We will email this to you when confirming your first visit.*
+Please use the contact page or email to let us know you plan to attend, and then arrive as arranged for an orientation.

 If you are new to Zen:

-Since several people may attend these orientations and there is a good bit of material to be covered in a brief period of time, please make every effort to arrive promptly at 6:30 PM, out of courtesy to your fellow attendees.
+Since several people may attend these orientations and there is a good bit of material to be covered in a brief period of time, please make every effort to arrive promptly, out of courtesy to your fellow attendees.

-If you’d like to get a jumpstart on the orientation and to get a full sense of the Boundless Way approach to Zen, please listen to one or more of these introductory talks given by resident teacher Josh Bartok:
+If you’d like to get a jumpstart on the orientation and to get a full sense of the Dharma Wheel Asanga approach to Zen, please listen to one or more of these introductory talks given by former teacher Josh Bartok:

 You may also want to read this book: